Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 #### DiagnosticStream support in .Net User-code

-The U-SQL .NET extension model added a new object called `Microsoft.Analytics.Diagnostics.DiagnosticStream` that allows to record (limited) diagnostic information into a file in the job folder.
+The U-SQL .NET extension model added a new object called `Microsoft.Analytics.Diagnostics.DiagnosticStream` that enables (limited)  recording of diagnostic information into a file in the job folder.

 The .NET user code can be written using the `DiagnosticStream` object and the actual generation of the diagnostic file can be controlled by setting the system variable `@@Diagnostics" in the U-SQL script using the user code.
 Its default setting is turned off.
 The following script statement will turn it on: